Singhharpreet03/Adobe-GFG-Solution/README.md

 This solution is submitted by ByteSquadron
 Team members are:
-Harpreet Singh
+Harpreet Singh,
-Gurpreet Singh
+Gurpreet Singh,
-Rashmeet Singh
+Rashmeet Singh.

-The solution description is as follows:
+##The solution description is as follows:

 Geometric Shape Detection and Regularization: